 Also, ghouls can be any species, including non-sentient ones.
-These include Bears (Bereskarn), Wolves (Blight Wolves), Spiders (Corrupted Spiders), and even Werewolves (Blighted Werewolves), and even dragons (Dragon Thralls).
+These include Bears (Bereskarn), Wolves (Blight Wolves), Spiders (Corrupted Spiders), Werewolves (Blighted Werewolves), and even dragons (Dragon Thralls).

 The Soulless: None of the darkspawn have souls except for the Archdemon, since it was formerly an Old God, and "essence" is apparently synonymous with "soul", since there's no room for both in one body.
 This becomes a plot point in the first game, since killing the Archdemon merely causes it to automatically transfer its soul to the nearest creature infected with the taint, which it will then grow into to resemble its old body again.
 Unless the creature still has its soul.
 In which case, kaboom.

 Spider-Sense: Creatures sufficiently infected with the taint can detect other such infected creatures in the area, be they darkspawn, ghouls, or Grey Wardens.